Kotlin/kotlin-spec/docs/src/md/kotlin.core/cdfa.md

 Some analyses described further in this document are based on special instructions called $\killDataFlow(\epsilon)$ where $\epsilon$ is a program variable.
 These are not present in the graph representation above and need to be inferred before such analyses may actually take place.

-This inference is based on a standard control-flow analysis with the flat lattice of natural numbers.
+This inference is based on a standard control-flow analysis with the lattice of natural numbers ordered by $\leq$ with an added $\top$ value which is defined greater than any natural number.
 That is, for every assignable property $x$ an element of this lattice is a natural number $N$ with the least upper bound of two numbers defined as maximum function and the greatest lower bound as minimum function.

-TODO(0 is top and what is bottom?)
+Number $0$ here serves as bottom value.

 Then, for the respective commands: